 If you think players would be ill-advised to make such a bet, just imagine how the craps dealer feels when his tip is placed on one of these positions?
 As much as they’d love to turn around and say, ‘Couldn’t you put that bet on something that might actually win?‘, they cannot.
 They, unlike the clientele, must be graciously appreciative of what comes their way.

 How to Tip your Craps Dealer – The Easy Way

-If you really want to let your craps dealer know that you appreciate the, don’t place a bet in their name that is only going to benefit the casino, their employer, most of the time.
+If you really want to let your craps dealer know that you appreciate them, don’t place a bet in their name that is only going to benefit their employer (the casino) most of the time.
 Instead, consider one of two positive options.

 One way is to tip them by giving them the casino chip outright.
 Don’t place it on any bet.
 Just give them the money, as you would a tip in any other profession.
 The other option is to place the tip-chip on a bet with the highest odds of winnings (i.e. lowest house edge).
 Options here include the Pass Line and Come (1.41%), or Don’t Pass and Don’t Come (1.36%).
 If the shooter is well into their turn, try betting on the Place 6 or 8 (1.52%).

-Tipping a craps dealer with bets that have a decent chance of winning is going to be much more appreciate than a long-shot wager that is hardly better than teasing a thirsty man by pouring a glass of water in the dirt.
+Tipping a craps dealer with bets that have a decent chance of winning is going to be much more appreciated than a long-shot wager.
+That is hardly better than teasing a thirsty man by pouring a glass of water in the dirt.

 Royal Vegas, the #1-Rated Casino for Canadians is currently offering a wide range of credit card deposit options, anything from prepaid gift cards to mastercard and Amex.
 That, and a world-class gaming experience, with innumerable table games, card games, and live dealers, and fun for everyone !
 RV has been in the business for a very long time, a decade long.
 Thumbs up !